Karnoski v. Trump

 Karnoski v.
 Trump (2:17-cv-01297-MJP) was a lawsuit filed on August 29, 2017, in the United States District Court for the Western District of Washington.
 The suit, like the similar suits Jane Doe v.
 Trump, Stone v.
 Trump, and Stockman v.
-Trump, sought to block Trump and top Pentagon officials from implementing the proposed ban on military service for transgender people under the auspices of the equal protection and due process clauses of the Fifth Amendment.
+Trump, sought to block Trump and top Pentagon officials from implementing the proposed ban on military service for transgender people under the auspices of the equal protection and Due Process Clause of the Fifth Amendment.
 The suit was filed on the behalf of three transgender plaintiffs, the Human Rights Campaign, and the Gender Justice League by Lambda Legal and OutServe-SLDN.

 In addition to President Trump, the amended suit named as defendants the Secretary of Defense (originally James Mattis, later Mark Esper), Secretary of Homeland Security (originally Kirstjen Nielsen, then Kevin McAleenan, then Chad Wolf), the United States Department of Defense, and the United States Secretary of Homeland Security.

 On January 25, 2021, President Biden issued an executive order lifting the ban on transgender military service.
 The court terminated the case on September 22, 2021.